 Commonwealth of the Northern Mariana Islands (CNMI) Federalization of Immigration Law

-On May 8, 2008, the Consolidated Natural Resources Act (CNRA) was signed into law.
-The CNRA extends most provisions of U.S. immigration law to the Commonwealth of the Northern Mariana Islands (the CNMI) for the first time in history.
-The transition period for implementation of U.S. immigration law in the CNMI began on November 28, 2009, and is scheduled to end on December 31, 2014.
+On May 8, 2008, the Consolidated Natural Resources Act (CNRA) extended most provisions of U.S. immigration law to the Commonwealth of the Northern Mariana Islands (the CNMI) for the first time in history.
+The transition period for implementing of U.S. immigration law in the CNMI began on November 28, 2009, and is scheduled to end on December 31, 2014.

 Working in the CNMI